 In states and districts where there are no laws or related controls or rules for work breaks, the FLSA does indicate that it is up to the employer to use their discretion.
 With that being said, almost all employers do provide some sort of meal break or lunch period for employees after a certain number of hours are worked.

 There are also specific laws in terms of the type of work being conducted.
 For example, if the work involving mining, those individuals will be provided with additional meal periods since the work is generally a lot more hands-on and manual.

 New York requires a one-hour daily lunch period for assembly line employees working 12 or more days in a row.
 In Vermont, while it offers no specifics, it expresses that businesses must offer employees "sensible breaks" to rest, eat, and utilize the restroom throughout work hours.

 For additional details of each state’s respective laws, you can visit the Department of Labor’s website.
 While most states have their own rules, employers can provided added benefits to its employees that go above and beyond the standard legal requirements for meal breaks and rest periods.

 Different Rules Apply to Younger Workers

-For instance, Delaware expects managers to give a 30-minute feast break to representatives who work no less than seven and a half hours; minors are qualified for a 30-minute break once they work five hours.
+- Delaware expects managers to give a 30-minute meal break to employees who work no less than 7.5 hours; minors are qualified for a 30-minute break once they work five hours.